Access Info (pdf download)

 Large print programmes and running times are available if requested in advance from firstname.lastname@example.org.
 These can be printed on request and issued by front-of-house staff.

 We welcome assistance dogs.
 We recommend that guests inform the box office in advance and provide proof that any dog is registered with an organisation that is a member of Assistance Dogs UK.

 We try to avoid strobe lighting where possible.
 However, it is sometimes an artistic requirement and, if this is the case, onsite warnings will be provided.

-We have received a bronze award from Attitude is Everything for our approach to improving Deaf and disabled people’s access to live music.
+We have received a silver award from Attitude is Everything for our approach to improving Deaf and disabled people’s access to live music.
 Attitude is Everything recruit mystery shoppers and volunteers.